fczs/simple-json-api/README.md

 # simple-json-api
-This is an example of simple REST API, which includes routing JSON POST requests, converting it into SQL, executing it and giving a response with payload or error messages.
+This is an example of simple JSON API, which includes routing POST requests, converting it into SQL, executing it and giving a response with payload or error messages.

 *TODO: Write full description*